dferber90/webapp/README.md

 `npm run lint` lints app code.

+## Docs
+The docs are not very elaborate.
+Please open an issue if you have got a question, need help or in case there is room for improvement.

 ## Webpack
 Running `npm start` starts `webpack/dev.js`.
 This file loads two Webpack configurations from `webpack/webpack.config.js`.
 The first configuration is for the client.
 The second configuration is for the server.

-Next, `dev.js` generates `build/backend.js` using Webpack.
-It is generated from `app/server/server.js`, using Webpack.
+Next, `dev.js` generates `build/backend.js` from `app/server/server.js` using Webpack.
 The generated file `build/backend.js` is watched for changes using `piping`.
 This way the server restarts when something is changed.

 `dev.js` also builds the files served to the client, using the first Webpack configuration.